riduanul/ticket-booking-app/README.md

 - **Update Password:** Users can change their password for security purposes.
 - **Update User Information:** Users can modify their personal information in the profile section.
 - **Booking Information:** Users can view a history of all the train tickets booked by them.

+## Admin:
+- Admin Can Add and Delete a Train
+- Admin Can Make, Update and Delete Schedual
+- Admin Can Mange Users

 ## Live Link
 [Live Demo](https://ticket-booking-app-nl0a.onrender.com/)